 But they had little interest in the ranch (or any real work at all) and became part of San Francisco/Oakland's society of social mirth and frolic.
 In 1897 Richard died of an overdose of alcohol and Laudanum, a powerful over-the-counter opiate bought from the local apothecary.

 On the other hand, Carneal Jr was hard working and driven.
 Much like his stepfather, he had extensive business dealings throughout the San Francisco/Oakland business communities for several decades.
 He was a member of San Francisco's Olympic Club and Athenian-Nile Club, the premier gentlemen's social club – the town's movers and shakers - and Oakland's shadow power base.
 It was your standard star chamber, old-boy network where inkless winks and backroom handshake deals went down.

-Being married to his work, Carneal was a lifelong bachelor and “gentleman rancher” and he needed household help.
+Being married to his work, Carneal was a lifelong bachelor and “gentleman rancher” who needed household help.
 This is where my family enters the story.
 Christine Rasmussen, my great grandmother, served as Carneal's cook and housekeeper.
-It was here that she met my great grandfather Henry.
-They were eventually married, had four sons and purchased a portion of Carneal's holdings now called Reinstein Ranch.
+It was here that she met my great grandfather Henry who was helping Carneal farm.
+They married, had four sons and purchased a portion of Carneal's holdings now called Reinstein Ranch.

 The County had intended to name the street that intersects Highand Rd.
 “Reinstein Road.”
 But to be sure of spelling they visited my great grandmother who insisted, in no uncertain terms that it should be named after “Mr. Carneal!”
 My dad often teased her about it, making sure she knew how many dates that cost him.
 The old Highland School just across from the ranch was built by Carneal to support the local families who lived nearby.
 My great grandfather walked down the driveway to this school every day of his elementary education to the sound of the 1100 lb brass bell now in the ranch yard.